eclipse-vertx/vert.x/new/core_manual_js.md

 ### Getting Notified of Incoming Requests

-To be notified when a request arrives we need call the `requestHandler` function of the server, passing in a handler:
+To be notified when a request arrives you need to set a request handler.
+This is done by calling the `requestHandler` function of the server, passing in the handler:

     var server = new vertx.HttpServer();